- Holiday Spending Stats in 2020

 Current and prospective customers all appreciate traditional Christmas campaign discount codes and coupons, and let’s be honest, who doesn’t?!
 And the good news is that your Christmas marketing campaign can generate a lot of money from this marketing tip.

 In fact, according to some stats conducted by Blippr, customers who use Christmas campaign coupons and discount codes, on average, spend 24% more than other customers.
 When prospects sign up for your newsletter or your newsletter, you can give them a coupon.
 There are no hard and fast rules for using coupons.

 Take a look at Rifle Paper Co’s example:

 A sale is an excellent promotional tool for bringing customers in the door.
 Setting a deadline for sale can significantly increase the stakes.
 Urgency is a tried-and-true method of closing a deal.
-In a matter of seconds, short-term holiday deals can turn an interested shopper into a paying customer.
+Short-term holiday deals can turn an interested shopper into a paying customer in a few seconds.

 Create a Christmas Themed Landing Page